teor2345/walking-onions-wip/specs/04-reconstructing-endives.md

 ## Computing index positions.

 For every IndexId in every Index Group, the relay will compute the full routing index.
-A routing index is an ordered mapping from index position ranges (represented as 2-tuples) to relays, where the relays are represented as ENDIVERouterData members of the ENDIVE.
+A routing index is a mapping from index position ranges (represented as 2-tuples) to relays, where the relays are represented as ENDIVERouterData members of the ENDIVE.
 The routing index must cover all possible values of the index.